test-runner-js/tom/README.md

 })
 ```

-Skip all but this test.
+Skip all but this and any other tests marked as `only`.

 ```js
 tom.only('name', function () {